 Also, as Anatomy and Physiology I is a laboratory course, some topics are presented and assessed more than once, once in a lecture context and the other in a laboratory context.
 For example, we will discuss histology in a lecture context and have an appropriate assessment.

-We will also study actual histological samples, and these are assessed using another assessment format, the laboratory practical, where the material is presented entirely visually.
+However, we will also study actual histological samples, and these are assessed using another assessment format, the laboratory practical, where the material is presented entirely visually.
 Having alternative methods of studying the material and alternative forms of assessment provides students with different ways to access the content, demonstrate mastery, and reinforce important topics.

 To begin the learning process, start with the Learning Guides.
 These documents will provide insight into approaching the material on a module by module basis and point out issues that require special attention or preparation.
-The lecture outline will then systematically guide you through the text and lecture content.
+The lecture outline will guide you systematically through the text and lecture content.
 If something is on the outline, you need to know it; if something is not on the outline, you are not responsible for it, even if it is in your text.
-Handouts and videos will supplement and reinforce key concepts in out online class settings.
-Regarding the Video Support, here I will talk through the lecture content following the outline closely.
-Note, if something is on the outline you are responsible for it, even if I do not talk about it.
-Nevertheless, it will require TIME to go over the outlines, view associated videos, and study the handouts to gain a working understanding of the material.
-Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc. will be important as well as associating appropriate functions with them.
+Handouts and videos will supplement and reinforce key concepts in our online class settings.
+Regarding the Video Support, here I will talk through the lecture content, following the outline closely.
+Note, if something is on the outline, you are responsible for it, even if I do not talk about it.
+Nevertheless, it will require TIME to review the outlines, view associated videos, and study the handouts to understand the material.
+Regarding laboratory material, mastery of the anatomical characteristics of tissue, bones, organs, etc., will be important, as well as associating appropriate functions with them.

-Exams and Make Up Work
+Proctored Exams, the Testing Center, and Make-Up Work